 The computation of MLU depends on the correct morphemicization of words.
 The best way to do this is to use the MOR and POST programs to construct a morphemic analysis on the %mor line.
+This is now done by using the Universal Dependencies grammars built into the Batchalign2 program from https://github.com/talkbank.
+For English, you can use the MOR grammar built into CLAN.
 This is relatively easy to do for English and other languages for which good MOR grammars and POST disambiguation databases exist.
-However, if you are working in a language that does not yet have a good MOR grammar, this process would take more time.
-Even in English, to save time, you may wish to consider using MLU to compute MLUw (mean length of utterance in words), rather than MLU.
+If you do not have an %mor line, you may wish to consider using MLU to compute MLUw (mean length of utterance in words), rather than MLU.
 Malakoff, Mayes, Schottenfeld, and Howell (1999) found that MLU correlates with MLUw at .97 for English.
 Aguado (1988) found a correlation of .99 for Spanish, and Hickey (1991) found a correlation of .99 for Irish.
-If you wish to compute MLUw instead of MLU, you can simply refrain from dividing words into morphemes on the main line.
-If you wish to divide them, you can use the +b switch to tell MLU to ignore your separators.